 A less obvious, but equally troubling, side effect of chlorine happens in your intestines.
-When this powerful disinfectant passes through your stomach and reaches your gut, it can kill off many of the beneficial bacteria that live there.
-These bacteria help with digestion, regulate the acidity in your gut and form an important part of your immune system.
-Among other things, destroying that delicate balance of flora can actually weaken your resistance to disease.
+When this powerful disinfectant passes through your stomach and reaches your gut, it can kill off or suppress many of the beneficial bacteria that live there.
+These bacteria help with digestion, regulate the acidity in your gut, and form an important part of your immune system.
+Among other things, destroying that delicate balance of flora can weaken your resistance to disease.

-An imbalance in your gut flora is also an opportunity for a fast-growing yeast like Candida Albicans.
+An imbalance in your gut flora is also an opportunity for a fast-growing pathogenic yeast like Candida albicans.
 If your colonies of ‘good bacteria’ are destroyed by an external factor like antibiotics or chlorine, there is suddenly less competition in your gut.
-This provides the Candida colonies with the space and nutrients they need to expand.
-This intestinal Candida overgrowth can affect your digestion, damage your intestinal walls and further weaken your immune system.
+This provides the Candida colonies with the space and nutrients they need to create biofilms, expand throughout your gut, and produce their toxic byproducts in larger amounts.
+This intestinal Candida overgrowth can affect your digestion, damage your intestinal walls, and further weaken your immune system.

-Would it be better for all of us if chlorine wasn’t used?
+Would it be better for all of us if chlorine weren’t used, especially since regular chlorine exposure is a possible contributory factor to Candida?
 Not necessarily.
 Public officials have to tread a fine line between preventing disease in our water and using as few harmful chemicals as possible.
 If the chlorine was removed, it would certainly eliminate some of the negative effects of chlorine on our immune systems.
 But it would also expose us to harmful pathogens that could result in other health problems.

 There are a number of ways to reduce your chlorine exposure.
 The first, and simplest, is to buy a filter for your drinking water.
 You can find them in any hardware store and they are extremely efficient at removing both chlorine and other toxic agents.